Skip to content

 ScienceBy William Anderson (Schoolworkhelper Editorial Team)February 5, 2011Leave a comment

 Abstract The purpose of this lab will be to determine the mass of the cargo carried on a low friction cart by analyzing its momentum during an elastic collision.
-The momentum will be calculated by recording and analysing a video, in LoggerPro3.6, of an elastic collision with two carts, one with the cargo and one…
+The momentum will be calculated by recording and analyzing a video, in LoggerPro3.6, of an elastic collision with two carts, one with the cargo and one…

 Physics: Conservation of Energy Lab Answers